INF800/whoami/_posts/personal/2022-05-22-happy-list.md

 In the Socratic dialogue *‘Republic’*, Plato famously wrote: *“our need will be the real creator”* (Wikipedia.org, 2020) which was moulded over time into the English proverb *‘Necessity is the mother of invention’*.

-*His* words run **deep**: *"I know this is not appropriate to say but without Covid, I think I woudn't have taken such an action."*
+*His* words run **deep**: *"I know this is not appropriate to say but without Covid, I think I woudn't have taken such an action."* **Darkness** has a *Way* of teaching us things that nobody may even *dare to learn.*

-Darkness teaches things that nobody may dare to learn.
 When I get my life in order I may gift myself with these three *Blue Denim* jeans - 1.
 Iron Heart, 2.
 Samurai, and 3.
 TCB.

 ![TCB](assets/blogs/personal/tcb-jeans.png)